 Desktop applications

-A desktop application is software that runs standalone on a PC or laptop.
+A desktop application is software that runs autonomously on a PC or laptop.
 It needs to be installed on a single device before it can be executed.
 If one or more parts of the software need to be changed, a new version or update of the software has to be installed.
 Typical desktop applications include text processors and video or music players (cf. Smith n.d.).
 Popular programming languages for the development of desktop applications are Java and Microsoft .NET.
 While applications written in Java can be used on any desktop device that has Java installed, those written in Microsoft .NET can only be executed with their full potential on devices that run on the Microsoft Windows operating system.

 Mobile applications